 This had me take a second pause.
 You may remember my previous post regarding the pitfalls of trying to medicate depression away with a pill, whether natural or synthetic.
-Yet, I began thinking of the implications of providing more support with a supplement with such a low risk-to-potential benefit ratio in this very misunderstood, heavily stigmatized, and underserved population in healthcare. (source, source, source) Intrigued, I wanted to know more about how it worked.
+Yet, I began thinking of the implications of providing more support with such a low risk-to-potential benefit ratio in this very misunderstood, heavily stigmatized, and underserved population in healthcare. (source, source, source) Intrigued, I wanted to know more about how it worked.

 Next week, I’ll finish up on NAC including: